Brand Names: Aromasin

 What is exemestane (Aromasin)?

 Exemestane is used to treat breast cancer in postmenopausal women.
-It is often given to women whose cancer has progressed even after taking tamoxifen (Nolvadex, Soltamox) for 2 to 3 years.
+It is often given to women whose cancer has progressed even after surgery, radiation, or other cancer medications have been tried without success.

 Exemestane may also be used for purposes not listed in this medication guide.